Antropocosmist/My-Contributions/solana.md

 ## SOLANA DEVELOPMENT

--We add SOL to https://t.me/SputnikPriceBot, that users can easily get actual prices for pairs like a SOL/BTC, SOL/ETH, SOL/AKT, SOL/LUNA and 25 more different coins.
+- We add SOL to https://t.me/SputnikPriceBot, that users can easily get actual prices for pairs like a SOL/BTC, SOL/ETH, SOL/AKT, SOL/LUNA and 25 more different coins.
 It's really helpful for DEX-trading, to see the difference between market prices, and prices at DEXs

 ...
 Soon I will add more information ...